seyhunsaral/zbrac/README.md

 ### Treatment files (txt)
 Treatment files (TXT): Treatment files are basically zTree treatment files in TXT.
 They can be exported/imported using zTree.

+In summary, to prepare your ztt treatment file to work with zBrac, you shoud
+* Define the text,

 ## Example: Translating Holt and Laury Measure